 Golf pro turned designer Graham Marsh has over 50 world-wide golf course projects to his name – most of them in his native Australia and Asia – and he brought a considerable breadth of experience to South Dakota when he first looked over the site for this course back in 1999.

-It’s said that Marsh laid out most of the course without detailed drawings, preferring instead to remain on site for much of the 18-month construction period, overseeing the shaping of each hole – now that’s called dedication to duty.
+It’s said that Marsh laid out most of the course without detailed drawings, preferring instead to remain on site for much of the 18-month construction period, overseeing the shaping of each hole.
+In 2003 the course opened for play.

 I’m sometimes skeptical reading glowing reviews from folks who haven’t posted many reviews here.
 But Tim and Troy are spot on.
 Sutton Bay is a Top 100 course.